 Myth #9: If both partners have HIV, there’s no reason for a condom.

-While there is unfortunately no cure for HIV/AIDS, people with HIV can live long, productive lives.
+While there is unfortunately no cure for HIV/AIDS, people with HIV can live long, productive lives with early detection and adequate antiretroviral treatment.

-Though the number of new HIV infections has plateaued, according to the CDC, there are still an estimated 50,000 new infections each year in the United States alone.
+Though the number of new HIV cases has plateaued, according to the CDC, there are still an estimated 50,000 new cases each year in the United States alone.

-Troublingly, “new cases of HIV infection have actually increased among certain vulnerable populations including women of color, young men who have sex with men, and hard to reach populations,” according to Dr. Jimenez.
+Of concern, “new cases of HIV have actually increased among certain vulnerable populations including women of color, young men who have sex with men, and hard-to-reach populations,” according to Dr. Jimenez.

 What does this mean?
-HIV disease and AIDS are still very much top public health concerns.
-Despite progress in testing and the availability of medications like PrEP, now is no time to let your guard down.
+HIV and AIDS are still very much top public health concerns.
+Vulnerable populations should be reached out to for testing and treatment.
+Despite progress in testing and the availability of medications like PrEP, now is no time to let down one’s guard.